 - Married students.

 - Students who will be twenty years of age by the first day of classes of the fall semester.

 - Veterans with one or more years of active service.

 - Students living with parent(s) or legal guardian.

 - Students taking 6 or fewer credits during the semester in question.

 Those students for whom the housing requirement is a condition of enrollment will be asked to verify their adherence to it.
 Failure to maintain the required residency could result in termination of enrollment by the Division of Student Affairs and Services.
 Enforcement of the housing regulations is the responsibility of the Division of Student Affairs and Services.
 The housing requirement does not apply to students during a semester in which they are enrolled for 6 or fewer credits or during the summer.
 In any subsequent semester during which the student carries 7 or more credits, the requirement will again become applicable.

 Every student is required to report his or her correct current address at the time of registration and to report any change of address thereafter.
 Failure to register the actual address at which he or she is living, or failure to notify the university of a change of address within five class days after the change becomes effective, will be considered as falsification of university records.
 Change of off-campus address is made in the Office of the Registrar or via Stulnfo.
-Change of on-campus address is made in the manager's office of the living unit.
+Change of on-campus address is made in the student's iLiveOn account.

 The Residence Education and Housing Services Housing Contracts is in effect for the period stated in the terms of the Contract.
 Any student, regardless of class standing, is obligated to fulfill the duration of the Housing Contract unless an authorized release is obtained.
-(Note: Application for release may be made through the Residence Education and Housing Services business manager.)
+(Note: Application for release may be made through Residence Education and Housing Services.)
 This regulation applies to all students (freshmen, sophomores, juniors, seniors, special and graduate) who enter into a contract for on-campus housing.